 The spring-flowering shrubs should be pruned immediately after flowering.
 Thin old, unproductive canes/branches every 1 to 2 years by cutting out at ground level.
 Head back out-of-scale upper and outward-spreading branches.
 By pruning each year, plants will remain in scale and rarely require major rejuvenation.

 - Exochorda (pearlbush)

 - Kerria japonica (Japanese kerria)

 - Spiraea prunifolia (bridal wreath)

 - Spiraea x vanhouttei (Vanhoutte spirea)

 Hollies should be pruned in late fall or early winter.

-Mophead type hydrangeas are best not pruned if possible.
 If you need to prune them, prune immediately after flowering.
-It may be best to prune out the larger older branches and not cut the smaller new branches so they will bloom.
-The newer varieties of mophead hydrangeas (like endless summer and the let’s dance series) bloom on new growth as well as old wood, so they will tend to bloom even if you cut them back at the wrong time.
+Prunee out the larger older branches and not cut the smaller new branches so they will bloom.
+'Endless Summer and 'Let's Dance' bloom on new growth as well as old wood, so they will tend to bloom even if you cut them back at the wrong time.